fbpx

 Greg Trapp

-Greg Trapp (103+ finishes), age 60 in 2023, from Reynoldsburg, Ohio, finished his 100th 100-miler a couple of weeks before his 60th birthday, achieving his goal to reach that milestone in his 50s.
+Greg Trapp (108+ finishes), age 60 in 2023, from Reynoldsburg, Ohio, finished his 100th 100-miler a couple of weeks before his 60th birthday, achieving his goal to reach that milestone in his 50s.
 His most 100-mile finishes in one calendar year came in 2022, with fourteen, as he pushed to reach the 100×100 milestone.
 He began running in 2000 and his first ultra came in 2002 when he ran 100 miles in 21 hours at Olander Park 24 Hour Run, in Sylvania, Ohio.
 Most of Greg’s 100-mile finishes came east of the Mississippi River, including twenty finishes of Mohican Trail 100 in Loudonville, Ohio, and sixteen finishes at Massanutten Mountain 100 in Virginia.
 But he also ventured west, with three finishes of the difficult Hardrock Hundred in the San Juan Mountain in Colorado, and one finish at Western States 100.

 He has had three 100-mile wins, including the 2020 “A Race for the Ages” with 211 miles in 57 hours.
 Greg, known for his crazy suits, has also run mega mile races as a six-time finisher of Potawatomi 200, 150, or 100 on 10-miles loops at the at McNaughton Park in Pekin, Illinois.
 Greg’s 100-mile PR came in 2005, 18:55:22, at Olander and in 2013, at the age of 50, he ran a very impressive 131.3 miles at North Coast 24, in Cleveland, Ohio.
-He is a graduate of Ohio State University and works as a Senior Analyst at Nationwide Insurance.
+He is a graduate of Ohio State University and worked as a Senior Analyst at Nationwide Insurance, but now retired.
 Greg said, “I am always a super cheerleader for defeated looking folks in aid station chairs, where they are considering dropping.
-Being a mere 5’3” tall, 125 lbs., I definitely do not look like a super athlete, which helps my pitch to folks of “if I can do this, you can do this, too.”
+Being a mere 5’3” tall, 125 lbs., I definitely do not look like a athlete, which helps my pitch to folks of “if I can do this, you can do this, too.”

 Gilles Pallaruelo